 What is Neurostimulation?

 Living with chronic pain?
 Consider a healthy, proven method of managing your pain.
-Although it is not a cure for chronic pain or a treatment for spinal diseases, neurostimulation (or spinal cord stimulation) is a chronic pain therapy designed to mask pain by blocking signals before they reach the brain.
+No, it is not a cure for chronic pain or a treatment for spinal diseases.
+Neurostimulation (or spinal cord stimulation) is a chronic pain therapy designed to mask pain by blocking signals before they reach the brain.

 How does Neurostimulation work?

 Neurostimulation works by intercepting pain signals before they reach the brain.
-To do this, a small system is implanted within the body.
-This system, similar to a cardiac pacemaker, is used to replace pain with a different feeling.
+This is achieved with a small system that is implanted within the body.
+This system, similar to a cardiac pacemaker, replaces pain with a different feeling.
 Some people describe this feeling as a gentle massaging sensation or, in some cases, simply the absence of pain.

 - Pain signals travel up the spinal cord to the brain.